-How bankruptcy can help keep your home…
+How bankruptcy can help with foreclosure and enable you to keep your home…

 The foreclosure process takes time.
 Most creditors do not begin foreclosing until the homeowner is two to three months behind on their mortgage payments.
-This gives the homeowner some time to consider alternatives to foreclosure, such as a loan forbearance, short sale, or deed in lieu of foreclosure.
+This gives the homeowner some time to consider alternatives to foreclosure, such as loan forbearance, short sale, or deed in lieu of foreclosure.
 Should all of these alternatives fail, bankruptcy may help in several different ways.

 How to Delay Foreclosure with an Automatic Stay